Progress report for SW23-949

 Obj.
 4: This systems-level approach will allow us to quantify the interactions occurring among the chemical, physical, biological, and economic components of vineyard systems.
 We hypothesize that the integration of grazers will result in reduced mechanical and chemical disturbances and an enhanced resource base.
 This will lead to stronger linkages among the biological communities and soil health metrics, revealing a significant relationship between enhanced biodiversity and the delivery of ecosystem services, such as pest control34,35, soil fertility 6,36and input use.
 Hierarchical and K means clustering, co-occurrence networks and Principal Component Analysis will be used to assess these relationships.
 Further, because the vineyards in the study will have been in their established systems from a minimum of three years to as many as 25 years, the study will explore the relationship between time under management to the ecological and environmental metrics collected6.

-From observing the preliminary data presented in Figures 4 and 5 there seems to be a statistically significant trend towards grazing and regenerative management being associated with enhancing soil health and biodiversity metrics.
+From observing the preliminary data presented in Figures 4 and 5 there was a statistically significant trend towards grazing and regenerative management being associated with enhancing soil health and biodiversity metrics.
 It is important to note that both figures 4 and 5 are visualizations that do not account for key covariates such as soil texture and latitude/longitude.
-When these covariates are included in the general additive models (GAM) the differences observed are enhanced.
-Additionally, in these GAM models grazing generally performs better than a vineyard's regenerative-conventional designation in predicting sustainability outcomes, suggest that well managed prescribed grazing may be a keystone management practice.
+When these covariates were included in the general additive models (GAM) the differences observed were enhanced.
+In the GAMs analyzing the effect the individual management practices comprising the regenerative matrix had on sustainability outcomes, grazing consistently appeared as one of the most significant management practices.
+Additionally, in some of these GAM models grazing performed better than a vineyard's regenerative-conventional designation in predicting sustainability outcomes.
+For other metric's a vineyard's regenerative designation served as a better predictor.
+These analyses suggest that grazing is a keystone management practice for improving soil C and N dynamics, microbial biomass, as well as other biodiversity variables.
+Simultaneously, these analyses highlight the importance of stacking sustainable practices to create regenerative vineyard systems.

-Regarding nitrogen (N), the vineyards with grazing have significantly greater amounts of total N. Grazing and non-grazing vineyards have similar amounts of inorganic N, but grazing vineyards have significantly more organic N. Of this organic N the grazing vineyards have significantly more water extractable organic nitrogen (WEON), which is the pool of readily mineralizable N. While grazing vineyards have increased levels of C and N, both grazing and non- grazing vineyards have similar ratios of SOC:TSN (11:1) as well as WEOC:WEON (12:1), suggesting that N is not immobilized in either system.
+Regarding soil organic carbon and (SOC) and total soil nitrogen (TSN), the vineyards with grazing had significantly greater amounts of SOC and total TSN.
+Years under grazing was significantly and positively associated with yearly SOC accrual.
+However, years under regenerative management was a significantly better predictor variable with each year under regenerative management resulting in 0.28 Mg/SOC/ha/yr (p=0.002).
+With TSN years under grazing was the best predictor, significantly correlating with total N accrual at a rate of 27 lbs./TSN/acre/year (p= 0.004).
+Grazing and non-grazing vineyards had similar amounts of inorganic N, but grazing vineyards have significantly more organic N. Of this organic N the grazing vineyards had significantly more water extractable organic nitrogen (WEON), which is the pool of readily mineralizable N. While grazing vineyards had increased levels of C and N, both grazing and non- grazing vineyards had similar ratios of SOC:TSN (11:1) as well as WEOC:WEON (12:1), suggesting that N was not immobilized in either system.
 This is synthesized by the higher Haney soil health scores observed in Figure 4.

-Regarding grazing intensities, one of our research goals is to determine if increasing the number of prescribed grazing events (adding post-bud break grazing events-ISVS_WSG) over the course of growing year has a negative, positive, or neutral effect on soil health metrics and the delivery of associated ecosystem services.
-We are still in the process of documenting stocking rates, number of days of grazing, and rest periods so we are not ready to fully present this data.
-However, in table 4. for we do present some basic data on the ground cover composition of the non grazing vineyards, ISVS_WG and ISVS_WSG vineyards.
-Table 4 suggests that the grazing being utilized in the vineyards aligns with prescribed grazing best practices, with grazing increasing the total ground cover and total green/living ground cover at budbreak.
-Additionally, both grazing treatments have greater total cover at 50% veraison than the non-grazing vineyards suggesting that grazed vineyards are minimizing the amount of bare soil and aligning with prescribed grazing best practices.
-Regarding the green cover present at 50% veraison there is no difference among the treatments, suggesting that while grazing is associated with increased residue/ground cover that protects the soil it does not lead to increased vineyard floor green cover later in the growing season, which could increase transpiration and reduce water available to the vines.
+One of our research goals is to determine if increasing the number of prescribed grazing events (adding post-bud break grazing events-ISVS_WSG) over the course of growing year has a negative, positive, or neutral effect on soil health metrics and the delivery of associated ecosystem services.
+In table 4. we present some basic data on the ground cover composition of the non grazing vineyards, ISVS_WG and ISVS_WSG vineyards.
+Table 4 suggests that the grazing being utilized in the vineyards aligned with prescribed grazing best practices, with grazing increasing the total ground cover and total green/living ground cover at budbreak.
+Additionally, both grazing treatments had greater total cover at 50% veraison than the non-grazing vineyards suggesting that grazed vineyards were minimizing the amount of bare soil and aligning with prescribed grazing best practices.
+Regarding the green cover present at 50% veraison there was no difference among the treatments, suggesting that while grazing was associated with increased residue/ground cover that protects the soil it did not lead to increased vineyard floor green cover later in the growing season, which could increase transpiration and reduce water available to the vines.
+Further, the GAMs run to date suggested no differences in soil health metrics between vineyards utilizing ISVS_WG or ISVS_WSG, with grazing in general outperforming non-grazing sites.

 Research Outcomes

-Regarding research outcomes we still have the third and final season of fieldwork.
-Additionally, while we have done some statistical analyses and data visualizations we still need to perform more in depth analyses on the full data set.
+Regarding research outcomes we have completed field work and are wrapping up the final lab analyses.
+Additionally, while we have begun statistical analyses and data visualizations we still need to perform more in depth analyses on the full data set.
 At this time all data, insights, and recommendations are preliminary.

 In this research we have made an explicit effort to work with vineyards and graziers that follow prescribed grazing best practices as outlined by the NRCS.
 At this time it appears that vineyards can support prescribed grazing prior to budbreak as well as during the growing season.
 However, if vineyards do not utilize prescribed grazing best practices, resulting in over or under grazing it would seem likely that the benefits observed to date would not translate.
 Therefore, it is imperative that vineyards integrating grazing work with graziers to ensure the grazing regimes are following the optimum stocking rates, grazing duration, and necessary rest periods.
 As these can change year to year based on weather, cover crop composition etc., it is necessary for vineyard managers and graziers to work together to adapt the grazing management to the present conditions.
 Vineyards with high-wire trellising systems present the most immediate opportunity for increasing grazing events and have the opportunity to also ease management logistics for graziers (i.e. there may still be sufficient cover crop/forage, but bud break starts and all the sheep must go).

 Overall, it appears that vineyards that integrate prescribed grazing and stack sustainable practice can enhance their sustainability outcomes without seeing a drop in production metrics.
-Vineyards that integrate grazers appear to be reducing the number of tractor passes (~2-3 per growing season) they utilize for managing ground cover, while reducing their synthetic and fertilizer and herbicide usage, with organic amendments and tillage remaining constant among grazing and non grazing systems.
+Vineyards that integrate grazers appear to be reducing the number of tractor passes (~2-3 per growing season) they utilize for managing ground cover, while reducing their synthetic and fertilizer and herbicide usage.

-Regarding, future research we will have a better sense of future research needs once this project is closer to completion.
+Regarding, future research we will have a better sense of future research needs once we finish analyzing the data.

 Education and Outreach